DerCSpringer/AirQualityDiary/README.md

 # Air Quality Diary
 This app allows you to log high pollution levels.
 When you select that a day is bad for your health the app reacts and color codes forecasted data to indicate if you might be affected by the pollution level.
+This app was published to the app store.

+**Only works in the USA**

 **Technologies used in the making of this app:**